norcams/docs-enduser/docs/console.rst

 Please note that all the above mentioned protocols requires you to modify or create security groups.
 In addition, linux based cloud images will not have a graphical console installed by default.
-If you wan't to use a graphical console, you need to install the appropriate packages.
+If you want to use a graphical console, you need to install the appropriate packages.